-We have had a great first semester at Lake Wylie Elementary School.
-We have been able to celebrate the wonderful work of our students and see our students grow as leaders throughout the school day.
+We are excited for another great year at Lake Wylie Elementary School.
 We are continuing to work to instill positive behaviors and character traits each and everyday.
 We want all of our students to be leaders in the school and develop a respect for others, themselves, and learning.
 We will continue with our discipline plan to improve upon communication with parents and to add more incentives for positive behavior within the classroom.

 In addition to using ClassDojo, we plan to utilize quarterly celebrations to encourage positive behaviors throughout the school day.
 Students that consistently earn recognition for embodying positive behaviors in the classroom will have an opportunity to partake in quarterly celebrations that will include guest speakers, movies, and extra recess.
 If you are interested in volunteering at any of these events that will take place at the end of each quarter, please feel free to contact me.

 This year, we will also have PirateBucks!
 Students caught doing the right thing throughout the school will have an opportunity to receive PirateBucks.
 These tickets will be able to be exchanged for dedicated items at our school store.
 Items will include pencils, Lake WYlie cups and other fun incentives.
 Any adult in the building will have the opportunity to give PirateBucks to students that they see doing the right thing.